 The Individual Educational Plan (IEP) team will determine if an ESE student will follow the Florida Standards or Florida Standards Access Points.
 This decision will be documented on the IEP, with every attempt to ensure that the ESE student has the opportunity to follow the Regular Florida Standards.
-If the Individual Education Plan team recommends that the student follow the Florida Standards Access Points, the parent must give consent for instruction using these Florida Standards Access Points.
-Progress towards mastery of annual goal(s) will be assessed and documented on the IEP.
+If the Individual Education Plan team recommends that the student follow the Florida Standards Access Points, the parent must give consent for instruction using these Florida

+Standards Access Points.
+Progress towards mastery of annual goal(s) will be assessed and documented on the IEP and reported periodically to parents.